Westclox: 2012 New Year's Fire

 In the early morning of January 1, 2012, a fire broke out at the Westclox factory in Peru, Illinois.
 The fire destroyed about 25% of the structure.
 Two teens were charged with aggravated arson; Steven M. Gallacher (then 17) of LaSalle, Illinois, and an unidentified minor (then 16).
 The fire required firefighters and police from 20 surrounding municipalities to extinguish.
 One firefighter, LaSalle fireman Steve Smith, sustained a career-ending injury when a firehose attached to a hydrant popped loose and the metal coupling on the end hit him in the leg.
 Gallacher was convicted of aggravated arson on October 11, 2012, with a sentence of 6–30 years without the possibility of parole.
 Gallacher's sentence of aggravated arson was the direct result of the fire plus Smith's injury.

+Current ownership

+NYL Holdings LLC currently owns and operates the Westclox brand along with several other historic American clock brands.
+The company acquired Westclox, Big Ben, and Ingraham trademarks from Salton Inc. in October 2007.

+NYL Holdings' portfolio includes the iconic Big Ben and Baby Ben alarm clock brands, the Ingraham clock brand (established in 1831), and Timelink brand products.

+The company maintains information about its clock brands and their history on its website westcloxsource.com.